k4sh4n1/research/proposal.md

 * Number of candles to be analyzed is an adjustable parameter

 The preliminary results indicate that systematic investigation could contribute multidisciplinary innovations inspired by structural dynamics into financial market analysis.
 Novel contributions to both theory and practice are highly probable.

-## Expectations

-Possibly and potentially, some expectations are kept in mind.

-* Expected journal publications, like The Journal of Computational Finance
-* Potential industry partnerships
-* Opensource software deliverables

 ## References